dij0s/PETAL/thesis/bachelor_thesis.typ

 Lately, coding agents, AI agents capable of autonomously generating and executing code, have gained popularity.

 Leveraging them broadens the scope of tasks that can be handled by the agents.
 General use cases for these agents include data processing and analysis, interaction with APIs and arithmetics.

-The retrieveal, processing and aggregation of the data sources presented in the #ref(<geocontext_retriever>, supplement: it => it.body) section would be an excellent application of their capabilities.
+The retrieval, processing and aggregation of the data sources presented in the #ref(<geocontext_retriever>, supplement: it => it.body) section would be an excellent application of their capabilities.
+Rather than relying on static, predefined procedures for data retrieval, agents could dynamically generate and execute code to access and process data from larger and more diverse datasets, naturally expanding the range of available data sources.

 The classic agent architecture adopted in this work ensures a more transparent and traceable workflow where the role and interface of each agent is clearly defined.
 While this design choice facilitates maintainability and allows for a more reliable and structured handling of complex geospatial data, it would still be interesting to explore the paradigm shift towards coding agents.